4 Steps to Choosing the Right Keywords for SEO

 1. Keep the search intent in mind.

 It’s essential to research keywords with the search intent in mind.
 For instance, SEO categorizes key phases into three groups.
-These are; navigational, informational, and transactional commercial keywords.
+These are navigational, informational, and transactional commercial keywords.

 Informational keywords: This is when clients use search engines to seek specific information.
-For instance; Who owns the Unilever company.
+For instance, Who owns the Unilever company.

 Transactional commercial keywords: Such keywords suggest that the searcher wants to make a purchase.
-They use strong indicators like” buy,” “ purchase,” “pay for,” and more.
+They use strong indicators like” buy,” “purchase,” “pay for,” and more.

 2. Analyze the competition

+It’s vital to access the ad landscape when creating your content.
 Think of the level of competition for your chosen keywords.
 The best way to do this is to type the keyword on Google and see the results.
 Look for the ads; these have the “Ad” tag, and Google always displays paid ads over the results.
-It’s vital to access the ad landscape when creating your content.

 3. Take advantage of keyword research tools.